Leon8M/Leon-Portfolio/README.md

 Overcame challenges related to integrating third-party APIs for dynamic content.

-Solutions and Learnings:
+# 3. Solutions and Learnings:

 Technical Learnings:
 Gained proficiency in React and advanced CSS techniques during the development process.
 Project Management:
-Developed skills in project planning and management, adapting to changing requirements.
+I developed skills in project planning and management, adapting to changing requirements.

-Next Steps:
+# 4. Next Steps:
 I am in the process of learning Rust.
-I would like to implement it in some way on my website.
+I want to implement it in some way on my website.

-Emotion and Timeline:
+# 5. Emotion and Timeline:

-Phased Development:
+# 6. Phased Development:
 Broke down the project into manageable phases, focusing on one feature at a time.
 Milestones:
 Set specific milestones for each phase, such as the completion of front-end development, design finalization, and deployment.